flutter/website/ui-performance/index.md

 </div>

 It's been said that "a _fast_ app is great, but a _smooth_ app is even better."
-If your app is not rendering smoothly, how do you fix it?
+If your app isn't rendering smoothly, how do you fix it?
 Where do you begin?
 This guide shows shows you where to start, steps to take, and tools that can help.